JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 ## Knocking 'em down faster than you can put 'em up

-Southwark were a bit more candid about their failure earlier in the year when it [acknowledged](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/)that it had not reached its first phase target of its council house building programme.
+Southwark were a bit more candid about their failure earlier in the year when it [acknowledged](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/)that it had not reached the first-phase target for its 11,000 council house building programme.
-Three years ago Councillor John announced the 'largest council house building programme in the country' with a commitment to build 11,000 new Council homes over the next 30 years.

-Sceptics complained that the plans were nothing but PR spin that would be used to cover up the extent of the growing programme of council estate demolitions.
+When this programme was announced 3 years ago as the 'largest council house building programme in the country' sceptics complained that the plans were nothing but PR spin that would be used to cover up the extent of the growing programme of council estate demolitions.

 ![](http://crappistmartin.github.io/images/SN1100homes.png)

-Councillor John responded with an [open letter](http://35percent.org/img/pj11000councilhomesletter.pdf) reassuring sceptics and guaranteeing that the 11,000 new council homes would be a net increase:
+Councillor John responded with an [open letter](http://35percent.org/img/pj11000councilhomesletter.pdf)guaranteeing that the 11,000 new council homes would be a net increase:

 ![](http://35percent.org/img/pj11000councilhomesletter.png)
 *Extract from Councillor John's [open letter](/img/pj11000councilhomesletter.pdf)*